Houdini 22.0 Nodes Geometry nodes

 Group

-The point group to which this multiparm instance will be applied.
+The point group that this multiparm instance is applied to.

 Mode

-Specifies how the transformation described by this multiparm instance should be applied to the input.
+Specifies how the transformation described by this multiparm instance is applied to the input.

 Pre-Multiply

-The transformation will be applied on top of the input pose.
+The transformation is applied on top of the input pose.
 This is analogous to treating any input local transformations as an object node’s pre-transform.

 Post-Multiply

-The transformation will be applied in between the input point’s parent transform and its local transform.
+The transformation is applied between the input point’s parent transform and its local transform.
 This is analogous to modifying the pre-transform of an object node.
-This mode is especially useful if you want to reproportion an animated input using simple translations without compromising any input motion, effectively moving the pivot for the point’s animation.
+This mode is useful if you want to reproportion an animated input using simple translations without compromising the input motion, effectively moving the pivot for the point’s animation.

 Override

-The transformation will completely overwrite any input local transforms on the points.
-This is useful if you want to 'zero out' any input animation, or if you are working with the Bake options on the Rig Pose node.
+The transformation completely overwrites any input local transforms on the points.
+This is useful if you want to 'zero out' any input animation, or if you are working with the Bake options on the Rig Pose SOP.

 From Rest Pose

-The transformation will behave like Pre-Multiply, but any input animation will be replaced by the pose specified in the Rest Pose parameter.
-This is useful if you want to revert a points transform to a 'rest pose' rather than simply zero out the local transform as is done in Override.
+The transformation behaves like Pre-Multiply, but any input animation is replaced by the pose specified in the Rest Pose Attribute parameter.
+This is useful if you want to revert a point’s transform to a 'rest pose' rather than zero out the local transform as in the Override option.

 Transform Order

-The right menu specifies the order in which to rotate around the X, Y, and Z axes.
+The right menu specifies the order to rotate around the X, Y, and Z axes.
 Depending on the character, certain rotation orders can make character joint transforms easier to use.

 Translate